 Online Shopping and Auctions Fraud: 103,254 reports

-The second most common fraud was online shopping and auction frauds, which accounted for 11.79% of all fraud cases in the UK over 2021.
+The second most common fraud was online shopping and auction fraud, accounting for 11.79% of all fraud cases in the UK in 2021.

 Application Fraud (excluding mortgages): 91,593 reports

 Application fraud saw over 91,000 reports in 2021 in the UK, and this is excluding mortgage fraud.